-All financial liabilities are initially recorded at fair value and designated upon inception as fair value through profit or loss ("FVTPL") or other financial liabilities.
-Financial liabilities classified as other financial liabilities are initially recognized at fair value less directly attributable transaction costs.
-The Company's accounts payable and accrued liabilities and advances from joint venture partners are classified as other financial liabilities.
+All financial liabilities are initially recorded at fair value and designated upon inception as fair value through profit or loss ("FVTPL") or amortized cost.
+Financial liabilities recorded at amortized cost are initially recognized at fair value less directly attributable transaction costs.
+The Company's accounts payable and accrued liabilities and advances from joint venture partners are recorded at amortized cost.
 The Company does not currently have any FVTPL financial liabilities.